seyilbaatyrbek/exam-solution/README.md

 ### Delete the comments

-Write a funtion / method called `deleteComments` which can read and parse a `javascript` file.
+Write a function / method called `deleteComments` which can read and parse a `javascript` file.
+- Consider JS file as a normal text file
 - It takes the path to the file as a string parameter
 - The method returns the number of the single line comments
-  - By single line comments we mean the lines that starts with `//`
+  - Single line comments are the lines that starts with `//`
 - And removes the single line comments from the original file.
-- It writes the comment-free code to the original file.
+- It writes the comment-free code to file named: `./<filename>-clean.js`.
-- If there is a problem with reading or writing the file the method should catch the error / exception and write to the console the following message: `An error occurred with accessing the files.`
+- If there is a problem with reading or writing the file the method should catch the error / exception and throw a new one with the following message: `An error occurred with accessing the files.`

 #### Example